nsbawden/TouchCursor/README.md

 To intialize the plugin for touch only simply don't supply the *both* or *autodetect* options or set them to false.
 You may then handle cursor keystrokes with your own routines.

-This plugin addes a speed property to the cursors object with the following attributes.
+This plugin addes a speed property to the cursors object with the below attributes.
 Speed attributes only have values other than 0 when touch events occure.
 Keystroke events do not set the speed attributes.
+Speed can be used to increase acceleration according to the length of the swipe and other nifty uses on touch screens.

         cursors.speed.x         // The x axis speed -99 to 99
         cursors.speed.y         // The y axis speed -99 to 99